Santosjordi/dnd_public_notes/eve_of_ruin/session01.md

 It was here that Vincent, whos visage is a thing to behold, found himself facing suspicion.
 “Undead are not welcome in this establishment,” the tavernkeep warned him, eyeing him warily.

 “I am very much alive,” Vincent countered with a sharp grin, dismissing the concern with casual arrogance.
-The tavernkeep, either easily convinced or disinterested in pressing the issue, backed down, but Vessen, ever-watchfull, couldn't help but tease his companion.
+The tavernkeep, either easily convinced or disinterested in pressing the issue, backed down, but Essen, ever-watchfull, couldn't help but tease his companion.

 “Why did she believe you so easily?"
-Vessen remarked, leaning back in his chair with a smirk.
+Essen remarked, leaning back in his chair with a smirk.
 "At least let me take part in the explanation.
 She was hot, dude.”

 Their lighthearted banter would be short-lived, as soon after a clerk brought a message, they are being summoned with utmost haste to Castle Never.